 Most importantly if the objectives and goals were achieved

 Tailor your portfolio

 It’s important that you use appropriate examples that relate to the job you are applying for.
 This could mean creating several portfolios for different sectors or positions.
 Although this may seem a tedious task, it could emphasise your enthusiasm for the job you are applying for.

 Think of your portfolio as ‘work in progress’.
 Whether you’re in a permanent, contract or fix term position, it’s important that you stay current by regularly maintaining your portfolio.
 We know it can easily slip your mind.
 Nonetheless, it could save you a lot of time when you decide to take that next step.

 Become an expert

-Actively engage with eLearning content online.
-Build a presence on social media, interact with topical forums and groups, and network with eLearning professionals.
+Actively engage with content online.
+Build a presence on social media, interact with topical forums and groups, and network with digital learning professionals.
 You may even want to consider posting your own blog.
 This may seem a little daunting, however could really raise your profile with prospective employers.

 So, creating a great portfolio is the perfect tool to showcase your potential.
 It allows you to stand out from the crowd and secure that dream job!